 The CFEETK website reports the results of the joint French and Egyptian mission at Karnak's Amun temple precinct.
 The site is a great place to find out about the most recent archaeological work at Karnak today.
 The site also contains historical information on the excavation of Karnak as well as a bibliography which includes films.
 The site is aimed at scholars and undergraduate students.
 The CFEETK website is in French with mirror sites in English and Arabic.

 Karnak's Great Hypostyle Hall Project is a site dedicated solely to the history, excavation and preservation of the Hypostyle Hall.
 The site includes a basic description and short summary of the hall, as well as details about past and present excavation and epigraphic work within the hall.
-The page is rounded out with a glossary, external links and a bibliography.
+The page also includes a discussion of reliefs and inscriptions

 The Brooklyn Museum site showcases its archaeological investigation into the Mut temple precinct, located in south Karnak.
-The site includes photographic "Dig Diaries" from 2005-present.
-Each entry is updated weekly during the museum's dig season and reflects the archaeological work taking place.
-There is also a section giving information about the goddess Mut and her temple, accompanied by photographs of the actual site.
+The website includes historic maps and imagery of the Mut precinct, information about the goddess Mut and her temple, and a history of excavations.

 Hopkins in Egypt Today is a wonderful site detailing the field work carried out by Johns Hopkins University at the Mut Precinct.
 Each day's excavations are listed separately, and daily entries include photographs and a short explanations of the activity being performed.
 This archive showcases how archaeological work is executed and the problem-solving that takes place each day in the field.